 That lets you decode the tag.
 A Damascus knife's price splits into three parts:

-Pay the pattern premium if — and only if — you want the look.
+Pay the pattern premium only if you want the look.
 Judge the cut by the core steel alone.
 And one buyer-beware: some cheap "Damascus" is a laser-etched fake with no real lamination underneath, so on bargain blades the construction claim itself deserves a second look.

-A beautiful knife you enjoy picking up is a completely legitimate thing to buy — that's Hinoura's whole point.
-Just buy it knowing the swirl is for your eye and the core is for the carrot.
-To see where that core steel comes from, the how-a-knife-is-made walkthrough and the what-you're-actually-paying-for breakdown are the next stops — and when you're ready, the shop.
+A beautiful knife you enjoy picking up is a completely legitimate thing to buy; that's Hinoura's whole point.
+Buy it for the look if you like it, and judge the cut by the core steel.
+To see where that core steel comes from, the how-a-knife-is-made walkthrough and the what-you're-actually-paying-for breakdown are the next stops, and when you're ready, the shop.